 There are many treatment options for ankle instability including cast boots and ankle braces that keep the ankle in place, preventing it to roll.
 Physical therapy exercises can strengthen the joint and improve balance as well as range of motion.
 Anti-inflammatory medications can also help, and if worse comes to worse, in serious cases, surgery is an option.

 There are many different surgical procedures which can help correct ankle instability, including arthroscopic surgery and open surgical techniques.
 Sometimes bone fragments must be removed to alleviate the problem.
 Other surgeries include repairing or fixing the ligaments.
 We will evaluate your specific case and discuss the best options with you.

 If you have rolled or sprained your ankle over and over again, or have sustained an injury that has caused your tendons and ligaments to stretch beyond their means, don’t delay care!
-The sooner you call us at 1-877-905-5907, the better your chances of getting back on your feet and feeling stable and strong.
+The sooner you call us at 610-431-0200, the better your chances of getting back on your feet and feeling stable and strong.
 Schedule your appointment with one of our foot and ankle experts at Podiatry Care Specialists today!
-We have five locations throughout PA, so there’s sure to be one near you.
-You can find us in Newton Square, Audubon, Exton, as well as two offices in West Chester.
-You can also reach us online.
+We have 3 locations throughout PA, so there’s sure to be one near you.
+You can find us in our new, roomy and spacious West Chester office as well as at Newtown Square, and Exton.
+You can also reach out to us online.
 Don’t let ankle instability stop you from enjoying the activities you love to do.
 Get the help you need by calling us today, and get rid of the wobbly feeling for good!